nazeyy/video-game-sales-reviews-project/README.md

 - **Real-Time Predictive Modeling:** Observe trends and predict sales based on pre-release reviews and feedback.
 - **Advanced Methods:** Use ther advanced techniques to get more sophisticated and detailed data analysis.

+###  Disclosure
+Data from internet and AI was used to  only help debug errors, and contribute in machine learning steps.
+There is no direct use of content other than the data that is cited.